 The University of North Carolina at Charlotte’s Belk College of Business has deep roots in the local business community and a mission to support the regional economy.
 From the classroom to the Charlotte Chamber, Belk aims to create a thriving commercial environment.
 To see this dedication to local economic development, look no further than UNC Charlotte’s Executive Education programs—which provide customized learning in areas like cybersecurity and risk management, leadership, and entrepreneurship and innovation—where business leaders come to hone their skills and take what they’ve learned back to their organizations.
 And when Belk is not contributing to the business community through education, it has its finger on the pulse of the local commercial landscape through the research it conducts.
 For example, the school provides data for the Babson Capital/UNC Charlotte Economic Forecast, a quarterly report that makes predictions about the North Carolina economy.
 Similarly, since 2005, the Center for Real Estate at Belk has partnered with members of the industry to conduct research on the real estate field.
 For business graduates interested in real estate, Belk offers a master’s degree program that emphasizes real estate development and finance.

-Rowan-Cabarrus Community College offers 25 Business degree programs.
+Rowan-Cabarrus Community College offers 24 Business degree programs.
 It's a medium sized, public, two-year college in a midsize suburb.
-In 2020, 155 Business students graduated with students earning 101 Certificates, and 54 Associate's degrees.
+In 2022, 97 Business students graduated with students earning 51 Associate's degrees, and 46 Certificates.

-Winthrop University offers 5 Business degree programs.
-It's a medium sized, public, four-year university in a small city.
-In 2020, 245 Business students graduated with students earning 195 Bachelor's degrees, and 50 Master's degrees.
+Central Piedmont Community College offers 14 Business degree programs.
+It's a large, public, two-year college in a large city.
+In 2022, 501 Business students graduated with students earning 357 Certificates, and 144 Associate's degrees.

 School | Average Tuition | Student Teacher Ratio | Enrolled Students | |